Aspirin for prevention of blood clots

 What if my child is sick (vomits)?

-• If your child is sick less than 30 minutes after having a dose of aspirin, give them the same dose again.
+• If your child is sick less than 30 minutes after having a dose of Aspirin, give them the same dose again.

 What if I forget to give it?